Get

 6. Great Danes Naturally Have Floppy Ears

 If you are used to seeing Great Danes with short ears, you might be surprised to know that their ears are naturally floppy.
-Their ears were cropped short when they were used as hunting dogs, as their ears were a liability when hunting wild boars.
-Cropping their ears helped prevent the wild boars from biting at them and wasn’t for aesthetic purposes.
+Their ears were historically cropped short when they were used as hunting dogs, as their ears were considered more vulnerable to injury when hunting wild boars.
+Cropping their ears helped prevent the wild boars from biting at them, and wasn’t for aesthetic purposes.

 Although you might find some Great Danes have cropped ears nowadays, it isn’t as popular as it was decades ago.